Why Mass Blockchain Adoption is Around the Corner

 In the “Proof of Capacity” method, solutions to complex mathematical puzzles are kept in digital storage such as large hard disks.
 This entire process is known as plotting, and it occurs after a storage device is filled with mathematical puzzle solutions, and users can use it to generate blocks.
 Users who solve the problems the quickest will be allowed to create new blocks, and the ones who have the most storage capacity, on the other hand, will have a significantly greater chance of making new ones.

-The “Proof of Elapsed Time” consensus mechanism determines the creator of a new block fairly and randomly based on their waiting time.
+The “Proof of Elapsed Time” consensus mechanism determines the developer of a new block fairly and randomly based on their waiting time.
 For this reason, the mechanism assigns each user a random wait time.
 The user whose waiting time expired – first produces a new block.
 The above consensus mechanism will work only if the system can verify that there are no users running network nodes and that the waiting period is random.

 “Proof of Identity” compares a user’s private key to an authorized identity.
 It is essentially a piece of cryptographic proof for a user’s private key that is cryptographically associated with a specific payment.
 Some of those identified users in a blockchain network can generate a data block to display to anyone else in the network.
 Proof of Identity ensures the data’s integrity and authenticity.